antheakwong/antheakwong.github.io/_posts/2020-12-06-commission.md

 <br>

-Terms of Service
+<b>Terms of Service</b>

 • Prices in CAD and fulfilled through paypal

 • Payment upfront and non-refundable.

-> I will start drawing once I receive payment
+> -> I will start drawing once I receive payment

-> If for any reason I am unable to complete your commission, you will be refunded in full
+> -> If for any reason I am unable to complete your commission, you will be refunded in full

 • Estimated turnaround time is 1-3 weeks, depending on complexity.